-The Pregnant Workers Fairness Act (PWFA) has recently been signed into law by Joe Biden as part of the comprehensive Consolidated Appropriations Act of 2023.
-This Act aims to provide additional protection to pregnant workers and will take effect on June 27, 2023.
+The Pregnant Workers Fairness Act (PWFA) has been signed into law by Joe Biden as part of the comprehensive Consolidated Appropriations Act of 2023.
+This Act aims to provide additional protection to pregnant workers and has taken effect since June 27, 2023.
 It applies to employers with 15 or more employees and is designed to fill the gap left by the Pregnancy Discrimination Act (PDA) and the Americans with Disabilities Act (ADA).

 - Refuse reasonable accommodations related to the pregnancy, childbirth, postpartum, or related medical conditions of a qualified individual unless the employer can demonstrate that accommodating would create an undue hardship (really difficult or expensive).